shenwei356/kmcp/docs/usage.md

      having high similarity, i.e., with high confidence for decreasing the false positive rate.
-  3. We also use the two-stage taxonomy assignment algorithm in MegaPath to reduce the false positive of ambiguous matches.
+  3. We also use the two-stage taxonomy assignment algorithm in MegaPath to reduce the false positives of ambiguous matches.
      You can also disable this step by the flag --no-amb-corr.
      If stage 1/4 produces thousands of candidates, you can use the flag --no-amb-corr to reduce analysis time, which has very little